vyshnavps07-oss/pizza-sales-dashboard/README.md

 - **% of sales by category** and **% of sales by size**
 - **Best & worst sellers** — top 5 and bottom 5 pizzas by quantity sold

-> 💡 Add exported screenshots of the dashboard to the `images/` folder and reference them here, e.g.:
+> 💡 Add exported screenshots of the dashboard to the images/`
 > `![Dashboard Overview](images/dashboard_overview.png)`

 ---